 There are some other, newer, issues as well, but I’m not getting into that now, so let me just move on to yesterday, when I had to wake up at 7:15 AM, so after maybe an hour and a half of sleep at best, and a total of some 16 hours over the past four days, always split in little bits.
 That was because I had an appointment to get blood drawn for tests, after the paperwork will be dealt with, and these appointments seem to always be early in the morning, which won’t even allow me to respect the requirements.
 Couldn’t exactly respect those for the urine sample either, but got one to take there anyway, since that was also included in what was needed.
 Think I was about ten the last time I had blood tests done, but let’s see what the results will be now.

 After we got out of there, I asked dad if we can get cakes and a pizza and he bought the cakes.
-Could have went for the pizza too, but I knew the place I meant to go to opened at 11 AM and it was barely 9 AM.
+Could have gone for the pizza too, but I knew the place I meant to go to opened at 11 AM and it was barely 9 AM.
 Later noticed that now they actually open at 9 AM, but didn’t know that then, so he drove me back and left, but also left me a new metro card, as he had bought one.
 With that, I then went out, also taking out the recyclables, and reached the pizza place only to find a man standing in front of the door and no waitress or anyone else inside.
 When I walked in, he greeted me in Italian and just stared at me as I glanced over a menu to make sure the prices hadn’t changed, then continued to stare when I said what I wanted.
 After I repeated myself, he seemed to understand I wanted a pizza, but simply told me “no”, responding to my surprise with some explanation in Italian from which I gathered something wasn’t working and they couldn’t make any at the moment.
 So we shrugged at each other and I left.
 I’m guessing that was the owner, as I know he’s Italian.

 Still, I did want a pizza and had a metro card, so I weighed my options for a moment and decided to give another chance to the place with the dog that drove me away the first time, apparently getting there ten or so minutes after they opened, as they open at noon.
 But I got a pizza, which was decent and quite cheap, but not as good and full of stuff as what that other place makes.
 And this place is also quite far, so even with the metro it took a while to get back, but I had a pizza and I could settle down for the day… As much as possible under these circumstances.